 Transfer Students.
-For a student who is not enrolled in high school and who has completed fewer than 24 college semester units, 36 quarter units, or the equivalent, all grades from sophomore, junior and senior years of high school, except for PE, ROTC, and remedial courses.
+For a student who is not enrolled in high school and who has completed fewer than 24 college semester units, 36 quarter units, or the equivalent, all grades from sophomore, junior and senior years of high school, except for PE, ROTC, and remedial courses are included in the grade point average calculation.
 If such a student has taken at least 16 semester units the California Community College GPA will be used, but only for the Cal Grant B Competitive award.
 For transfer students who are not enrolled in high school and who have completed at least 24 college semester units, 36 quarter units or the equivalent, all college grades received by the date the college certifies the student's GPA will be used.

 Continuing La Verne Students.
-The Registrar automatically submits GPA information to CSAC for continuing students.
+The Registrar automatically submits GPA information to the California Student Aid Commission for continuing students.

-It is the student's responsibility to ensure that the GPA verification information is submitted to CSAC by March 2.
+It is the student's responsibility to ensure that the GPA verification information is submitted to the California Student Aid Commission by March 2.

-3. Submit any Document Requested to La Verne's Office of Financial Aid.
-Failure to turn all requested documents in to the Office of Financial Aid by the deadline specified in the request may result in the loss of financial aid for which the student may otherwise have been eligible.
+3. Submit All Documents Requested to La Verne's Office of Financial Aid.
+Failure to turn all requested documents into the Office of Financial Aid by the deadline specified in the request may result in the loss of financial aid for which the student may otherwise have been eligible.

 A student may be selected for "verification."
-This means the student has been selected by the Federal processor to provide specific documents verifying income information or other supporting documents.
-If so, the student will be notified on the Student Aid Report (SAR), and the Office of Financial Aid will send the student a written request to submit a completed Worksheet (downloadable Verification www.laverne.edu/financial-aid/), copies of the first and second pages of signed and dated Federal Tax Returns, W-2's, and other necessary documents.
-Additional documentation (such as selective service or citizenship documents) may be requested to complete a student's file.
+This means the student has been selected by the federal government to provide specific documents verifying income information or other supporting documents.
+When this occurs, the student will be notified on the Student Aid Report (SAR), and the Office of Financial Aid will send the student a written request to submit a completed Verification Worksheet (downloadable at www.laverne.edu/financial-aid/), copies of the first and second pages of signed and dated Federal Income Tax Returns, W-2's, and other necessary documents.
+Additional documentation (such as Selective Service or citizenship documents) may be requested to complete a student's file.
 The student's file is not complete until all required documents, properly filled out, have been received by the Office of Financial Aid.
 Financial aid cannot be awarded until a student's financial aid file is complete.

 4. Obtain official admission to La Verne.
-An applicant may complete the FAFSA and GPA Verification before he/she is officially admitted to La Verne.
+A prospective student may complete the FAFSA and GPA Verification before he/she is officially admitted to La Verne.
 However, financial aid will not be awarded until the student is officially admitted.